-Economic capital was first quantified based on the amounts as of December 31, 2013, in compliance with the provisions of Central Bank Communiqués "A" 5394 and "A" 5398.
-Starting January 2014, it was implemented as a formal procedure to be calculated on a monthly basis, both currently and prospectively, and is a tool used in the day-to-day management of risks, in preparing the Business Plan and the Stress Tests.
+Since January 2014, quantified economic capital was implemented as a formal procedure, both currently and prospectively, and is a tool used in the day-to-day management of risks, in preparing the Business Plan and the Stress Tests.

 The methods used to measure the economic capital of each risk were documented and approved by Management, pursuant to the internal rules on Corporate Governance and Risk Management.